 Make sure you have your driverâ€™s license with you.
 The bank will need a proper form of identification to prove you are who you say you are.
 If you have an official business partner, they will need to bring their ID also.

 No matter what kind of business you establish, youâ€™ll have to file paperwork with the state.
 The bank needs this information on your business structure too.

 If you set up an LLC, youâ€™ll need articles of organization.
 If you set up a proprietorship, youâ€™ll need your DBA (doing business as) papers.
 If you set up a corporation, youâ€™ll need to bring your articles of incorporation.
 If you have a business partner, bring your partnership agreement.

 Business license (only required for certain businesses)

-The whole process will likely take an hour or so, maybe longer if you plan to discuss additional products like savings accounts or lines of credit.
+The whole process will likely take an hour or so, maybe longer if you plan to discuss additional products like savings accounts, business credit cards, or lines of credit.

 Youâ€™ll be issued a temporary checkbook, and most banks issue a temporary ATM or debit card.
 Your official checkbook and debit card are mailed to you several days later.